PHCEAC/NotTheQubesHandbook/doc/830-troubleshooting-qube-startup-failure.md

 Make a copy of this file for each boot.
 Compare the good and bad ones... especially the last parts.
 You are either looking for error/fail/timeout/etc or for some long process that does not complete.

+* execute the following commands in dom0

+sudo systemctl status qubes-vm@sys-usb.service and

+sudo journalctl -xeu qubes-vm@sys-usb.service

+Some causes of this problem:

 * When qubes tries to start a qube, it waits for a response indicating that the qube has started correctly.
 * If no response comes before the timeout then an error is displayed
 * First thing: look at the qube console fole indicated: